This post may contain affiliate links. Read our disclosure policy here.

 Place the kabobs on the baking sheet and bake in the preheated oven, making sure to flip the kabobs halfway through. - Enjoy

-Remove the kabobs from the oven and serve with your favorite side dishes.
+Remove the kabobs from the oven and serve with baked corn on the cob or one of these tasty kabob side dishes.

 While oven kabobs may not have grill marks, they still achieve that delicious bronzed color with slightly charred edges.
-Watch how these oven skewers are made in this recipe video.
+Watch how these oven skewers are made in this recipe video:

 What to Put on Oven Kabobs